brucedkyle/architectures/docs/sustainability/demandrisk.md

 # Inventory Optimisation - Demand Risk

-To demonstrate the importance of inventory optimisation for any business, this document will focus on one of the main demand risk use cases: under stocking and over stocking.
+To demonstrate the importance of inventory optimisation for any business, we will focus on one of the main demand risk use cases: understock and overstock.
+We will start by defining the business problem and the two main use cases: understock and overstock, describe the challenges and business drivers organizations face.
+Next, we will provide an overview of the solution, show a schematic of the two use cases: understock and overstock, provide an action guide, and conclude with the technology used in the solution.

 For a comprehensive inventory solution overview, see [Inventory Optimisation](inventory.md).

 ## Business problem